SAP-samples/teched2025-DA160/exercises/ex5/README.md

 6. Go to **Catalog** tab and locate the **Company Code** Data product as illustrated in the figure below.
 This Data Product was shared from the SAP Business Data Cloud to SAP Databricks and is now available for consumption.
 ![ccdatabricks](images/0505-dbcompanycode.png)

 7. Now the data scientist can start working on this data.
 Due to the time limitation, we won't include the reprocessing exercise in our session.
-Instead, we already saved a copy of the enhanced data so that we can continue.
+Instead, we already saved a copy of the enhanced data so that you can continue.
 Let's expand the catalog again, go to **My organization** and follow the path illustrated below to locate the **company_code_clusters** data:

 ![ccdatabricks](images/0506-dbenhance.png)

-We enhanced this data product by applying a clustering ML algorithm to the original dataset.
+You have enhanced this data product by applying a clustering ML algorithm to the original dataset.
 The output contains the clustering coordinates and labels for each Company Code.

 8. The next step is to share this data via Delta sharing.
 Select **Share** and choose **Share via Delta Sharing**.